 17. Create Vertical Storage

 Ask any New Yorker, or small space dweller for that matter, how they pack in more storage room in their tiny apartments and they'll say the same thing: think vertically.
-Whether with wall-mounted shelves or suspended lights (like in this Home Polish designer's bedroom), you can always build up when you run out of eye-level storage room.
+Whether with wall-mounted shelves or suspended lights, you can always build up when you run out of eye-level storage room.

 Shop similar shelves here: Floating Wall Shelves, $40